 TSUGE BOXWOOD BRUSH - 3LINES and 2LINES

-The high temperature and high humidity of Kagoshima, Japan, is the perfect weather for healthy plants.
-The southern Satsuma district is known as the home of Boxwood and an abundant supply of materials.
-The quality, luster, and elegance of (Japanese) wood is rose in color and is dense and hard; it was said that the color of Satsuma's boxwood is excellent and was often used for making seal materials and hair combs.
+Kagoshima's high temperature and high humidity, Japan, is the perfect weather for healthy plants.
+The southern Satsuma district is known as the home of Boxwood and has an abundant supply of materials.
+The quality, luster, and elegance of (Japanese) wood is rose in color and is dense and hard; it was said that the color of Satsuma's Boxwood is excellent and was often used for making seal materials and hair combs.

-The origin of the "Satsuma Tsuge comb" began when samurai warriors from the Satsuma clan first started making them as they returned from Edo after completing the flood prevention works at Kiso River during the Edo period.
+The "Satsuma Tsuge comb" originated when samurai warriors from the Satsuma clan first started making them as they returned from Edo after completing the flood prevention works at Kiso River during the Edo period.
 The boxwood comb making became widespread as a side job for lower-level samurai warriors.
 There were about ten comb manufacturers by the Taisho Period, and each manufacturer put all their ingenuity into the comb's design.

-As fashion/trends changed over time, the artisans needed to make changes in their products accordingly to their customer's demands.
+As fashion/trends changed over time, the artisans needed to make their products according to their customer's demands.
 They started to offer more new products such as simple combs & brushes.
 Unfortunately, it is becoming much harder for them to continue their work due to a shortage of materials or artisans' rarity in Japan...
 We are doing our very best to maintain these excellent traditional products.

 The pins are made of Satsuma Tsuge Boxwood, and a different Boxwood is used for the handles.
 They are genuinely beautiful hairbrushes... unlike a plastic or metal material that may cause static electricity; these wooden brushes are very gentle to the hair and scalp yet handy to help maintain lustrous hair.
 Also, the round-ended teeth (just like our brushes) are much softer on your scalp than a sharp one.
 Handmade in Japan